 For all wind turbines, the primary guiding principle is that their operation must not be disruptive at any time of day or night.

-Current sound limitations in the state of Maine regulating noise from WTG reflect sound limits applicable to urban residential and urban mixed neighborhoods instead of the deep quiet of rural areas such as Montville to which this Ordinance pertains.
+Current sound limitations in the state of Maine regulating noise from WEF reflect sound limits applicable to urban residential and urban mixed neighborhoods instead of the deep quiet of rural areas such as Buckfield to which this Ordinance pertains.

-12.2.1 Principles Governing Sound Measurements
+6 12.2.1 Principles Governing Sound Measurements

 - 12.2.1.1 Section 27.0 applies in addition to relevant paragraphs of Section 28.0.
-Procedures in Section 27.0 and Section 28.0 are mandatory and additional to the relevant application procedures. - 12.2.1.2 Sound measurements must be made to all non-participating property lines within and up to two (2) miles measured horizontally from the Project Boundary. - 12.2.1.3 All sound measurements will be filtered for both dBA and dBC. - 12.2.1.4 All sound measurements before construction, and after will be made by a Professional Engineer who is a Full Member of the Institute of Noise Control Engineering (INCE). - 12.2.1.5 This engineer must be an independent contractor to the Town of Montville, and have no ties to wind developers or related conflicts of interest.
+Procedures in Section 27.0 and Section 28.0 are mandatory and additional to the relevant application procedures. - 12 12.2.1.2 Sound measurements must be made at representative 12 properties as determined by the qualified independent sound 13 engineer out to a distance determined by the same. - 14 12.2.1.3 All sound measurements will be filtered for both dBA and dBC. - 12.2.1.4 All sound measurements before construction, and after will be made by a Professional Engineer who is a Full Member of the Institute of Noise Control Engineering (INCE). - 12.2.1.5 This engineer must be an independent contractor to the Town of Buckfield, and have no ties to wind developers or related conflicts of interest and shall be paid for by the applicant

-12.2.2 Noise Limits at Non-participating Property Lines
+2 12.2.2 Noise Limits at Non-participating Property Lines

-No WTG turbine shall be located so as to cause an exceedence of the preconstruction/operation background sound levels by more than 5 dBA or dBC.
-The background sound levels shall be the L90 dB sound levels sound descriptor (both A and C weighing) measured during a pre-construction noise study during the quietest time of evening or night.
-Measurements shall be for ten (10) minutes or more.
-L90 results are valid when L10 results are no more than 15 dB above L90 for the same time period.
-Noise sensitive sites are to be selected based on the WTG's predicted sound emissions (in dBA, dBC and 1/3 octaves to blade passage frequency), which are to be provided by the Applicant.
+3 No WEF turbine shall be located so as to cause an exceedance of the preconstruction/operation background sound levels by more 4 than 5 dBA or dBC for day and evening (as defined in section 5 27.17.1 & 27.17.2) .
+No WEF turbine shall be located so as to 6 exceed the preconstruction/operation background sound levels by 7 8 more than 3 dBA or dBC at night (as defined in section 27.17.3) 9 The background sound levels shall be the L90 dB sound levels 10 sound descriptor (both A and C weighting) measured during a pre-11 construction noise study during the quietest times.
+Measurements 12 shall be for ten (10) minutes or more.
+L90 results are valid when 13 L10 results are no more than 15 dB above L90 for the same time 14 period.
+Noise sensitive sites are to be selected based on the WEF's predicted sound emissions (in dBA, dBC and 1/3 octaves to blade 15 16 passage frequency), which are to be provided by the Applicant and verified by the Independent Acoustical Engineer.
+17

-- 12.2.2.1 Audible noise levels (dBA) due to wind turbine operation will not exceed the preconstruction ambient noise level by more than 5 dBA as measured at any property line.
+12.2.2.1 Audible noise levels (dBA) due to wind turbine operation will not exceed the pre-construction ambient noise as defined in 12.2.2 as measured at any property line.
 Property owners may waive this noise restriction with a written Mitigation Waiver.
-(See Section 12.4.) - 12.2.2.2 Low frequency noise levels (dBC) due to wind turbine operation as measured inside or at any Property Line will not exceed: - 1.
-20 decibels (measured as dBC) above the pre-development ambient noise level (measured as dBA). - 2.
-A maximum not-to-exceed level of 50 dBC.
+(See Section 12.4.)

+- 1 12.2.2.2 Low frequency noise levels (dBC) due to wind turbine 2 operation as measured inside or at any Property Line will not 3 exceed: - 20 decibels (measured as dBC) above the pre-development ambient noise level (measured as dBA).
+There is a maximum not-toexceed level of 50 dBC.
 Property owners may waive this noise restriction with a written Mitigation Waiver.
-(See Section 12.4.)

-12.2.2.3 Noise measurement standards and procedures are described in Section 27.0.

-12.2.3 Violations and Enforcement
+(See Section 12.4.) - 8 12.2.2.3 Noise measurement standards and procedures are 9 described in Section 27.0 - 12.2.3 Violations and Enforcement